top of page

 Sep 17, 2023

-Unveiling the Secrets of North Head Lighthouse: A Journey into the Mystical Overlook at Cape Disappointment
+Unveiling the Secrets of North Head Lighthouse: A Journey into the Mystical Overlook at Cape Disappointment, Washington

 The North Head Lighthouse was commissioned in 1890, built to complement the existing Cape Disappointment Lighthouse.
 Its construction was a response to the increasing number of shipwrecks in the area, particularly at the mouth of the Columbia River, where the turbulent waters posed a significant threat to vessels.